sanjanamm98/Telegram-crypto-sentiment-analysis/README.md

 ## **Instructions**
 - requirements.txt contains all the packages and versions required to run the project.
 - To run the project, execute run.py file.
-It will result in 3 plots whose screenshots are added to the repository. 'df' can be printed to see the dataset.
+It will result in 3 plots whose screenshots are added to the repository. 'df' can be printed to see the date, text, polarity and sentiment score of each message.
 - result.json contains the crawled data in JSON format that was used for analysis using python.